MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 ---
 # Requests limits and allocations

-Effective October 2019, to help ensure service levels, availability and quality, there are entitlement limits to the number of requests users can make each day across model-driven apps in Dynamics 365 (such as Dynamics 365 Sales and Dynamics 365 Customer Service) PowerApps, and Power Automate.
+Effective October 2019, to help ensure service levels, availability and quality, there are entitlement limits to the number of requests users can make each day across model-driven apps in Dynamics 365 (such as Dynamics 365 Sales and Dynamics 365 Customer Service) Power Apps, and Power Automate.

 ## What is a Microsoft Power Platform request?